crotchetycrow/CV/README.md

 ## Jack Hooper

-Budding full-stack junior developer in the making at one of the leading software development bootcamps in the UK.
-Coming from a very Social Science background, what I lack in science experience, I make up for in desire to learn and an enthusiasm for problem solving.
+A highly motivated, goal orientated self starter and budding full-stack junior developer in the making at one of the leading software development bootcamps in the UK.
+Coming from a very Social Science background, what I lack in technical experience, I make up for in desire to learn and an enthusiasm for problem solving.

 ## Projects